A kit is the product the customer buys. The components are the products

 Understand Kit Cost And Margin

 Kit cost is based on the components and their quantities.
 The Components tab shows each component unit cost, contribution, percent of kit cost, total kit cost, sell price, and margin.
-This helps the team catch a kit that prices correctly for the customer but has an unhealthy cost basis.
+This helps the team catch a kit that prices correctly for the customer but has an unhealthy cost basis.- Component cost changes: receiving or cost updates can make kit cost stale until the rollup refreshes.

 - Rebuild Kit Cost: use when Arcus shows that component costs changed since the last rollup.